nestjs/docs.nestjs.com/content/fundamentals/execution-context.md

 switchToWs(): WsArgumentsHost;
 ```

-Let's rewrite the previous example and use the `switchToHttp()` method now.
-The `host.switchToHttp()` helper call returns us an `HttpArgumentsHost` object.
-The `HttpArgumentsHost` object, in turn, has two useful methods.
-We use these methods to extract the desired objects, also using the Express type assertions in this case to return native Express typed objects:
+Let's rewrite the previous example using the `switchToHttp()` method.
+The `host.switchToHttp()` helper call returns an `HttpArgumentsHost` object that is appropriate for the HTTP application context.
+The `HttpArgumentsHost` object has two useful methods we can use to extract the desired objects.
+We also use the Express type assertions in this case to return native Express typed objects:

 ```typescript
 const ctx = host.switchToHttp();